All Episodes

 No, it's a tough thing to figure out.

-I mean, people like order, and I guess order is good, but order could mean just about anything.
+But I'm still trying to understand, I mean, people like order, and I guess order is good, but order could mean just about anything.

 Order could mean, you know, some fascist or communist dictatorship that keeps order by throwing all dissidents in prison.

-And there's a certain amount of order to that.
+And there's a certain amount of order to that, and there's less chaos in a way.

-And culture tends to get sort of half smashed by the hammer blows of reason and evidence.
+But, you know, if you teach people free thinking, you get really chaotic debates and arguments, and culture tends to get sort of half smashed by the hammer blows of reason and evidence.

 So there's a lot of chaos in transitions.

-So there's, you know, I sort of think of the creative destruction of the free market and all that kind of stuff.
+So There's, you know, I sort of think of the creative destruction of the free market and all that kind of stuff.

 So I don't know, man.